StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description:
+- Description: Whether to log the COSTS plan if the query is cancelled due to a BE crash or RpcException.
+This parameter is effective only when `enable_collect_query_detail_info` is set to `false`.
+When `enable_collect_query_detail_info` is set to `true`, the plan will be recorded in the query detail.
-- Introduced in: -
+- Introduced in: v3.1
 -->

 <!--